-E. AMERICAN DEPOSITARY RECEIPTS
+E. AMERICAN DEPOSITARY RECEIPTS.

 Offerings of common equity securities of foreign private issuers in the U.S. are frequently issued in the form of American Depositary Receipts ("ADRs").
 ADRs are negotiable receipts issued by a U.S. commercial bank functioning as a depositary that holds the underlying shares of the issuer either directly or through a correspondent in the issuer's home country serving as a custodian.
 Generally, an ADR holder has the right to exchange its ADRs for underlying shares at any time and holders of shares can deposit shares into the ADR facility and receive ADRs.
-The ADR mechanism addresses certain practical difficulties confronting U.S. residents wishing to invest in shares of foreign companies.
+The ADR mechanism addresses certain practical difficulties confronting U.S.

+residents wishing to invest in shares of foreign companies.
 The potential advantages of ADRs include:

-- (1) allowing holders to receive dividends in dollars rather than the currency of the issuer's home jurisdiction (as the depositary will receive dividends on behalf of ADR holders and convert those dividends into dollars prior to transmitting the proceeds to the ADR holders); - (2) avoiding complications relating to underlying shares that are issued only in bearer form;

-- (3) potentially creating enhanced liquidity as some institutional investors may only be able to invest in dollar denominated or exchange-traded securities; and - (4) allowing investors to buy and sell securities that trade and settle under U.S. settlement procedures rather than those of the issuer's home jurisdiction.
+- (1) allowing holders to receive dividends in dollars rather than the currency of the issuer's home jurisdiction (as the depositary will receive dividends on behalf of ADR holders and convert those dividends into dollars prior to transmitting the proceeds to the ADR holders); - (2) avoiding complications relating to underlying shares that are issued only in bearer form; - (3) potentially creating enhanced liquidity as some institutional investors may only be able to invest in dollar denominated or exchange-traded securities; and - (4) allowing investors to buy and sell securities that trade and settle under U.S. settlement procedures (e.g., settle electronically through DTC, the U.S. electronic book-entry settlement system) rather than those of the issuer's home jurisdiction.

-The establishment of an ADR facility requires the filing of a Form F-6 registration statement registering the offer and sale of the ADRs.
+The establishment of an ADR facility requires the filing of a Form F-6 registration statement registering the offer and sale of the ADRs, which is typically prepared by the depository institution.
 A separate registration statement on Form F-1 or F-3 technically relates to the registration of the offer and sale of the underlying shares.